 Throughout a Pilates workout, the main stabilizer muscles of the trunk, referred to as the 'POWERHOUSE', are specifically focused on and activated before any movement is initialized.
 The 'POWERHOUSE' is formed like a box of a number of stabilizing muscles between and around the spine, between the lower section of the ribs and the line across the hips, the most important of which being the transversus abdominis and also including, among others, the multifidus, diaphragm, intercostals, obliques, gluteal group and pelvic floor.
 This concept, when properly utilized in each Pilates exercise, achieves a stable base from which to work, enhances coordination between core areas, and supports the spine during movement.
 The shoulder girdle receives special focus in order to properly stabilize and enhance quality movement around the upper limbs.
 In Pilates Class verbal and tactile cues are used to help locate and work with these important muscles.
 Visualisation helps access trunk-body alignment and symmetry.

 The main emphasis of a particular movement can be allocated between core control, isolated movement, articulation of the spine and shoulder girdle organization.
 Most Pilates exercises work on two or more of these themes simultaneously.

 In Pilates practice, we strive to work within our individual ability, never forcing a movement using momentum.
-Strenuous moves using arms, legs or both, originate in the Powerhouse, incorporating an effective breathing pattern to aid us.
-We learn to listen to our body and avoid excessive tension.
+Challenging moves using arms, legs or both, originate in the Powerhouse, and incorporate an effective breathing pattern to aid us.
+We learn to listen to our bodies and avoid excessive tension.
 Efficiency in movement improves.